sleepingrhino/sleepingrhino.github.io/_posts/2016-08-29-programming2.markdown

 So what are the basic building blocks that imperative languages give us for programming that abstract machine?

-Let's take a look at a language like C for instance.
-What can we do in C programs?
+Let's take a look at a language like C. What can we do in C programs?
 What basic concepts are there?

 Well to me these are the basic concepts available: